-In common speech, the word "fallacy" is often used to describe any incorrect belief, but in mathematics and in logic, the word "fallacy" refers to a false argument, not necessarily a false conclusion.
-A fallacy in an argument does not necessarily mean that the conclusion is false—just that the conclusion is not implied by the premises of the argument.
+In common speech, the word "fallacy" is often used to describe any incorrect belief, but in logic (and in mathematics), the word "fallacy" refers to a false argument, not necessarily a false conclusion.
+A fallacy in an argument does not necessarily mean that the conclusion is false—just that the conclusion is not implied by the argument's premises.

 The topic of fallacies overlaps with topics that are more philosophical than mathematical in nature; however, I believe that the ability to think logically and critically is important for the mathematician as well.

 Aristotle was the first to identify fallacies.
 In On Sophistical Refutations, he identified thirteen.
 He classified six as linguistic fallacies and seven as non-linguistic fallacies.
 Aristotle's six linguistic fallacies were:

 According to Aristotle, all logical fallacies are a form of ignoratio elenchi, or ignorance of what a valid argument is.
 He wrote: "for it is possible to resolve all the kinds of fallacy which we have mentioned into violations of the definition of refutation."